Saturday, May 26, 2018

 The CryptO'pinion?

-Grab the floppy or hard disk installable games right away and enjoy this incredible game.
+Grab the floppy or hard disk installable games, and enjoy this incredible game.

-Tip: you might find these maps useful to properly enjoy this beautiful platformer.
+Tip: You might find these maps useful to properly enjoy this superb platformer.

 2 comments: